ic-labs/django-icekit/docs/topics/portable-apps.md

         migrations.RunSQL("UPDATE django_content_type SET app_label='{new app label}' WHERE app_label='{old app label}';"),

+  * Add the following `RenameAppInMigrationsTable` operation as the **first** operation in the initial migration for the app, like this:

+        # Import from ICEkit utilities
+        from icekit.utils.migrations import RenameAppInMigrationsTable

+        operations = [
+            RenameAppInMigrationsTable({ old app label}, {app label}),
+            # Existing operations below here

+    This migration operation will check whether the app's has already been renamed in Django's migrations table (e.g. with the `UPDATE django_migrations` SQL command below) and, if not, it will do this job then fail with a clear error message asking you to re-run the migrations now that the migration table is corrected.

 ## Applying the app rename in an existing project

 In a project that uses a portable app with an updated app label, make the